 Yeah, that's how it went.

-Yeah, well, we couldn't use it.
-I mean, I couldn't even control the touchscreen.
-It's a touch screen.
+We couldn't use it.
+I mean, I couldn't even control the.

-And then we're doing agile.
+And then weren't we doing Agile?
 Weren't we doing scrum?

 Yeah, that's why I'm saying it's really important to test it in a representative way.
 But that's also why it's important to understand, because I didn't even know the customer had these kind of limitations.

 It is amazing how we could go on for that long and not really think about the hardware.
-Well, it was running in a web browser, don't forget.
-So we all assumed that it would be fine, it was compatible across different browsers that we checked all the usual stuff, but you're rarely told you got limited hardware with this web browser.
+Well, it was running in a web browser, don't forget, so we all assumed that it would be fine, it was compatible across different browsers that we checked all the usual stuff, but you're rarely told you got limited hardware with this web browser.
 And it's an old one.
 It was an old one as well.
-An old web browser.

-I think it took quite some time before we realized it was Firefox.
+An old web browser, yeah, because I think it took quite some time before we realized it was Firefox.
 I don't know, is it ten or something?
-Like something an old version?
-It was an old version at the time.
-Indeed.
-I think the the most important part is I didn't know it was going to go wrong.
-The only thing that I had a feeling was I think it's good to test it in a representative way.
-And I remember even, I think the UXers at the time, they advised us, like, we should have a stand, which is the same height, same hardware, same mouse and keyboard.
+Like something some old version at the time?
+It was an old version at the time, indeed.
+I think the most important part is I didn't know it was going to go wrong.
+The only thing that I had a feeling was, I think it's good to test it in a representative way.
+And I remember even, I think, the UXers at the time, they advised us, like, we should have a stand, which is the same height, same hardware, same mouse and keyboard.
 Because one of the small things you just don't realize is they didn't have a mouse.
-There was no mouse there.
-And we had like a fully mouse controlled application.
+There was no mouse there, and we had like a fully mouse controlled application.
 But that's why it's important to know the customer, because if you just don't know them, you make these silly mistakes and those are going to cost you.
 They're going to set you back a long time.

 But do you remember why it took us so long to understand this?